Our on-demand classes can be viewed on our “Virtual Studio” page by following these simple steps:

 We recommend wearing loose and comfortable clothing with layers that are easily removed or added to allow for changes in body temperature during class.
 Be ready to practice in bare feet.
 This is the traditional (and safest) way to practice.
 One thing that we would recommend is to wear a top that you can keep on until you warm up and that you can put on at the end of a class, especially for relaxation.

-The sticky mats we use in class are further insurance that you don’t slip while you practice.
-The studio does provide mats for hire, however we always recommend having your own mat.
+The studio does usually provide mats for hire, however we are currently asking students to only bring their own mat when possible.
 Not only because of the obvious hygiene benefits, but also because having your own mat allows you to have your own personal space to practice.
 It may encourage and help you to develop and deepen your practice at home.

 If you have a rigorous yoga session that burns calories you will definitely lose weight.
 For us, the main advantage of yoga regarding weight loss is the way it starts to balance out the whole body as well as the mind.
 This, in turn, has the possibility to re-programme the body for longer results than just a quick weight-loss programme.